CADViewer/cadviewer-php-scripts/README.md

 Install CADViewer and back-end CAD Converters, follow installation instructions from the documentation link below.

-As a preferred alternative, install a full server of CADViewer including both script library and converters in a preferred folder-structure. https://github.com/CADViewer/cadviewer-script-library
+A: As a preferred alternative, install a full server of CADViewer including both script library and converters in a preferred folder-structure. https://github.com/CADViewer/cadviewer-script-library

-Once 2: and 3: is installed, typically the HTML samples under /cadviewer/html/ can be run from a web-browser.
+B: Once 2: and 3: is installed, typically the HTML samples under /cadviewer/html/ can be run from a web-browser.
 Use http://localhost/cadviewer/html/CADViewer_fileloader_670.html as a starting point (assuming that your have installed under http://localhost).

+C: If changing the location of the installation, please update ***/cadviewer/php/CADViewer_config.php***.
+The top part of this config file contains automated settings of ***$home_dir*** (cadviewer install folder) and ***$httpHost*** (cadviewer install folder url), but they can be manually overwritten.
+It also contains variables for the install platform.

+D: If updating any of executables in the install structure, then update their variable names in  ***/cadviewer/php/CADViewer_config.php**.
+These varaiables can be found with ***"_executable"*** in the variable name, for example ***"ax2020_executable"***.

+E: Please note the variable controls in the HTML documents as described below in ***Troubleshooting***.